SmarterServices/2015-developer-interview-process/README.md

 ### Functionality

 The application should have at minimum 2 views/pages.
 One view will allow the user to view the assessment results, the other should display a single users results.

+#### Going Above and Beyond

-While not required, you are more than welcome to add any other pages to show off some of your skills - for example a page that outputs statistical information about the user results, etc.
+While not required, you are more than welcome to add any additional functionallity you wish to further showcase your skills.
+For example:

+* A page that outputs statistical information about the user results, etc.
+* Unit tests to ensure the application is functioning properly.
+This could be done for the REST API and/or the UI.
+* Build process to help deployment, install, etc.
+* ... anything else you come up with.
+Feel free to be creative!

 ### Installing the Deliverable
 The deliverable should be easily installed by following an updated version of this README document in your repository.
 To provide a standard place to add your project specific install notes, we have provided a section below titled "Candidate Install".

 # Connecting to the SmarterMeasure API
 For this project we have created a mock API that mimics the actual SmarterMeasure API.
 Here are a few things to note about this API: